Shawnee: Social and kinship groups

-The war chiefs were also hereditary.
-They descended from their maternal line in the Kispoko division.
+War chiefs were also hereditary and descended through the maternal line within the Kispoko division.

-A 1935 study noted that the Shawnee had five septs, and that they were also divided among six clans or subdivisions, according to kinship.
-Each clan represented spiritual values and had a recognized role in the overall confederacy.
-Each name group or clan is found among each of the five divisions, and each Shawnee belongs to a clan or name group.
+A 1935 study noted that the Shawnee consisted of five septs and were also organized into six clans or name groups based on kinship.
+Each clan embodied specific spiritual values and held a recognized role within the broader confederacy.
+Each name group was present within all five divisions, and every Shawnee belonged to both a division and a clan or name group.